Overtime Pay and Compensatory Time Off

 A. Authorization for Payment of Overtime or Granting Compensatory Time for Non-exempt Employees

-A department manager who has an approved or modified budget that includes a dollar amount for overtime is delegated authority by the President and the Senior Executive Vice President, Chief Operating and Financial Officer to authorize payment of overtime for his or her non-exempt employees.
+A department manager who has an approved or modified budget that includes a dollar amount for overtime is delegated authority by the President and the Senior Executive Vice President and Chief Operating Officer to authorize payment of overtime for his or her non-exempt employees.
 It is the responsibility of the department manager to ensure proper advance approval is obtained and funds are available and in the correct object within his or her departmental budget before overtime hours are worked.
 The signature of the department manager (or designee) on an employee's time record will constitute authorization for payment.

 A department manager who signs the employee's timesheet is authorized to grant compensatory time in lieu of overtime to non-exempt employees.
 It is the responsibility of the department manager to ensure work is scheduled appropriately and compensatory time can be granted for work above the standard workweek.
 The signature of the supervisor or department manager on a non-exempt employee's time record will constitute granting of compensatory time as recorded on the time sheet.